chromealex/ecs/README.md

 Systems do visual update at the end of the frame and on the ending of every tick.

 #### Entities
-Entities are storing base data of your objects like position, rotation, user data, etc.
+Entities are containers with ID and Version.

 #### Components (```IComponent<TEntity>```)
 Components are storing data.
 In ME.ECS there are 2 component types: IComponent and IStructComponent.